gradely/gradely-frontend/README.md

 ## Documentation

-You can find the app documentation (for installation and usage) at [https://observant-bonobo-44b.notion.site/Gradely-Frontend-Documentation-96c072989bf2461aa6f9105c32cb32a0](Notion Site)
+You can find the app documentation (for installation and usage) at [Notion Site](https://observant-bonobo-44b.notion.site/Gradely-Frontend-Documentation-96c072989bf2461aa6f9105c32cb32a0)